graearea/graearea.github.io/large-pedals.md

   <br/>

 **Fit the plugs into the pedals**
 * NB.
-All pedals on caterhams are _slightly_ different so there _might_ need 5 minutes of filing for it to fit.
+All pedals on Caterhams are _slightly_ different so there _might_ need 5 minutes of filing for it to fit.
 * If you struggle getting them in, try spinning them a bit. the plugs are slightly oval as many pedals are oval.
 * If they still won't fit, find the spot where they almost go in and then file a little off the widest part of the insertion part on opposite sides of the plug like this:
   <br/>